openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 ## Triggering the alarm {#triggering-the-alarm}

 As mentioned previously, the only functionality that the AlarmClock class actually provides relates to setting and triggering the alarm.
-The built-in Timer class (flash.utils.Timer) provides a way for a developer to define code that will be executed after a specified amount of time.
+The built-in Timer class (openfl.utils.Timer) provides a way for a developer to define code that will be executed after a specified amount of time.
 The AlarmClock class uses a Timer instance to determine when to set off the alarm.

-import flash.events.TimerEvent; import flash.utils.Timer;
+import openfl.events.TimerEvent; import openfl.utils.Timer;

 /**